Debanjan2001/MyBlog-WebApp/README.md

 ```
 pip install -r requirements.txt
 ```
-Feel free to create your own viirtual environment to manage all the requirements in one place.
+Feel free to create your own virtual environment to manage all the requirements in one place.

 Set Database (Make Sure you are in directory same as manage.py)